RandomLab/DTCC_expo/README.md

 ---

 ## For each player :
-You can download the iso image on this adress :
+You can download the ISO image at this address:

 ### Link of ENGLISH version :
 [https://system.freeboxos.fr:81/share/6N-wyZYg5k9gKt06/mireos-V11_eng.iso](https://system.freeboxos.fr:81/share/6N-wyZYg5k9gKt06/mireos-V11_eng.iso)